BCAA's Stimulate Protein Synthesis

 With minimal additives, you do not have to worry about packing on the pounds.
 A good BCAA powder should contain low amounts of added sugar and only have around 10-30 calories per serving.

 It can be difficult to find a high-quality protein products that is suitable for vegans.
-Often times, you will find BCAA's are sourced from leftover parts of animals like feathers and fur. in some cases, they may even contain allergens like artificial colors and sweeteners.
+Often times, you will find BCAA's are sourced from leftover parts of animals like feathers and fur.
+In some cases, they may even contain allergens or artificial colors and sweeteners.
 All-natural vegan BCAA's is derived from non-GMO plants, like corn, and produced by trusted non-GMO farms.